dataength/automating-your-data-pipeline-with-apache-airflow/workshop/instruction.md

 start >> end
 ```

-Here we want to simulate a scenario in which we are trying to extract the data from a data source by querying by week end date.
+Here we want to simulate a scenario in which we are trying to extract the data from a data source by querying by week end date and put it in the data lake (HDFS).
 In this workshop, since we don't have an actual database or some kind of system, we'll then use a dataset file `transaction-data-table` as a data source.

 Let's query transaction data by week end date.